intel/ansible-intel-aws-mysql/roles/intel_optimized_mysql_server_replica_testing/README.md

 > [!WARNING]
 > When roles includes multiple Terraform modules executing via Ansible module [community.general.terraform](<https://docs.ansible.com/ansible/latest/collections/community/general/terraform_module.html>),
 > it needs be deleted resources in sequential order.
-> This role creates a VPC and assigns it to a MySQL instance.
-Therefore, when deleting the resources, they must be deleted in sequential order, with the MySQL instance being deleted first and the VPC being deleted second.
+> This role creates MySQL instance and MySQL Replica intance.
+Therefore, when deleting the resources, they must be deleted in sequential order, with the MySQL Replica instance being deleted first and the MySql intance being deleted second.

 #### Step 2: Deleting MYSQL server
 ```yaml